dbilledo-msft/DataSecOps-SensitivityLabels/modules.md/module03.md

     ![image2](../images/module01/spo2.png)

-3. On the **Choose sensitivity labels to publish** page, select the **Choose sensitivity labels to publish** link.
-Select the label (Highly Confidential) that you want to make available in apps and to services, and then select **Add**.
+3. In the new Word document, type =rand(5) to populate the document with sample text.
+Below the final paragraph enter a social security number, for example:  SSN 472-35-8912

 4. Review the selected labels and to make any changes, select **Edit**.
 Otherwise, select **Next**.